| Portuguese Water Dogs: the most honest dog breed review you'll ever find. Information about Portuguese Water Dog personality and behavior. |

 A natural retriever, the Portuguese Water Dog is a very mouthy dog who will pick up everything in his path, chew up both edible and inedible objects, and try to gnaw on your hands.
 Provide a box filled with toys so he can satisfy his oral fixation by carrying something around in his mouth.

-Youngsters are especially rambunctious, bore easily, and without enough attention and structured activity can excavate vast chasms in your yard."
+Youngsters are especially rambunctious, bore easily, and without enough attention and structured activity can excavate vast chasms in your yard.

-- Is medium-sized, strong and durable, athletic and agile
+- Is medium-sized, durable, athletic and agile

 - Thrives on vigorous exercise and athletic activities.